giantswarm/giantswarm-aws-account-prerequisites/README.md

 ### AWS CloudFormation template

-You can execute directly the CloudFormation template just clicking [the admin role stack template](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/quickcreate?templateURL=s3://cf-templates-giantswarm/admin-role/cloud-formation-template.yaml&stackName=GiantSwarmAdminRoleBootstrap&&param_AdminRoleName=GiantSwarmAdmin) or uploading the [template file](./admin-role/cloud-formation-template.yaml) when creating a new stack in the AWS console.
+You can execute the CloudFormation template directly by clicking [the admin role stack template](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/quickcreate?templateURL=https://cf-templates-giantswarm.s3.eu-central-1.amazonaws.com/admin-role/cloud-formation-template.yaml&stackName=GiantSwarmAdminRoleBootstrap&&param_AdminRoleName=GiantSwarmAdmin) or uploading the [template file](./admin-role/cloud-formation-template.yaml) when creating a new stack in the AWS console.

 You will be asked for the following parameters: